 Download our vineyard map here.

-The winemaking team at Coriole is led by Senior Winemaker Duncan Lloyd assited by General Manager and past winemaker Mark Lloyd and Peter Lloyd.
+The winemaking team at Coriole is led by Senior Winemaker Duncan Lloyd, working with Assistant Winemaker Andy Zolotarev and Cellar Hand Max McHenry.

 One of the great challenges (and pleasures) of wine making is to understand the complexity of all the vineyards and ensure that they are brought to full potential for each vintage.
 Every year can be a new experience with the new puzzles and solutions.
-Many of our vineyards are farmed organically.
-This program should extend to all Coriole vineyards before 2020.
+Our vineyards are farmed organically without the use of synthetic inputs (certification pending).

-The Estate vineyards are largely planted with Shiraz vines, dating back to 1919.
-They variety balance grown at Coriole is roughly 65% Shiraz, 10% Sangiovese, 5% Chenin, 5% Cabernet Sauvignon and 5% Nero d'Avola.
-The remaining 10% is made up of Fiano, Grenache, Barbera, Mourvedre and Montepulciano amongst others.
+The Estate vineyards are largely planted with shiraz vines, dating back to 1919.
+The variety balance grown at Coriole is roughly 65% shiraz, 10% sangiovese, 5% chenin blanc, 5% cabernet sauvignon and 5% nero d'Avola.
+The remaining 10% is made up of fiano, grenache, mourvedre and montepulciano amongst others.
 There are in total 25 different vineyards ranging from 90 to 3 years old.
-Coriole also manage small vineyards in the sub-regions of Blewitt Springs, Willunga and McLaren Flat giving us a range of different terroir to work with.
+Coriole also manages small vineyards in the sub-regions of Blewitt Springs, Willunga and McLaren Flat giving us a range of different terroir to work with.

 Coriole wines have been vegan friendly since 2012.